To Jest The Just

 To the jester however, all social institutions are games.
 He sees the whole world as game-playing, and that is why, when people take their game extremely seriously and put on stern and pious expressions, the jester gets the giggles, because he knows it’s all a game.
 Yet that doesn’t mean mere game, it’s more that the jester deeply understands that the only goal of life is life itself.
 Life is a dance and the jester looks both with amazement and compassion at those of us who don’t want to, can’t, or don’t dare to dance.

-Moreover the jester sees the complete and total interconnectedness and interdependence of all things.
-Everything that’s going on is all part of one process, and it’s all a game with no other object that to do what it’s doing.
+Moreover, the jester sees the complete and total interconnectedness and interdependence of the totality of existence.
+Every being, thing, and event that’s going on is all part of one process, and it’s all a game with no other object that to do what it’s doing.
 The process plays parts, it varies itself, and playing always has a certain element of make-belief, of illusion (from the Latin ‘ludere’, meaning to play).
 Therefore it involves the illusion of the parts being separate, which becomes manifest in our desire to obtain the good and avoid the bad.
-We have come to believe that in reality things and events are separated and should remain so, which becomes obvious when we investigate the biggest game of all that we’re continually playing: the social institution known as ‘I’.
+We have come to believe that in reality things and events are separated and should remain so, which becomes obvious when we investigate the biggest game of all, the one that we’re continually playing: the social institution known as ‘I’.

-We all know how it feels to have to play different roles at different times and places.
+We all know how it feels having to play different roles at different times and places.
 Yet what remains hidden from sight is how we are being prepared for the role of ‘I’ from the day we’re born.
 Terms like ‘growing up’ and ‘settling down’ mean that we surrender and adapt to a certain system.
-If we meet particular behavioral characteristics, we are recognized and accepted by others in the system, but if we do not, then, as a rule, we’re being ousted.
+As long as we show a particular kind of behaviour, we are recognized and accepted by others in the system.
+But if we do not, then, as a rule, we’re being ousted.

 In actuality we are being trained our whole life to act, only we call it ‘education’ and ‘upbringing.’
 We ought to learn how to play the role to which our name is attached, and so I realize clearly that I am now playing the part of Erik Stout.
 To my environment Erik ought to behave in such a such a way so as to be predictable.
 But the more I try to ‘fit in’ by means of learned behavior and repress unfavorable traits that are nonetheless also a part of my organism (like curiosity), the more I split myself up and move towards a mental and physical breakdown.

 Our learned behavior marks the generally accepted version of ‘I,’ and harbors our qualities.
 Behavior that falls outside of the accepted version harbors our faults and should forever remain hidden.
 Instead of understanding, like the jester does, that these are not two distinct parts but merely two aspects of the same whole, we try to keep them separate as much as possible instead of directing our energy into reconciling them.
-And this principle can be pointed at any game we get too serious about.
+This principle can be applied to any game that we get too serious about.

-For the more frantic we bite our teeth into a particular game – be it ourselves, our family, work, country, religion, or ideas – the more serious we approach it and the less we see how it interconnects with the rest of our environment, the more the jester gets the giggles, but not out of malice!
+For the more frantic we bite our teeth into (or: identify with) a particular game – be it I-myself, our family, work, country, religion, race, or ideas – the more serious we approach it and the less we see how it interconnects with the rest of our environment.
+Then the jester gets the giggles - but not out of malice!
 He sees the incredible fine tightrope we’re balancing on, which represents our collective neurosis for having completely forgotten that the game is a game.
 His giggles arise therefore much more out of a combination of admiration for how far out we are getting lost in our game, and compassion for our collective inability to relax.

 In that sense he is not a rebel or revolutionary.
 His detached stance allows him to take the side of the underdog in order to curb the excesses of the system without ever trying to overthrow it.
 His purpose is not to replace one system with another, but to free us from the chains of all systems.
 He bears in that respect more resemblance to a spiritual teacher than a mere crazy person, and it would be the sign of a society returning to health if the cap and bells were to be reinstated among the stuffy business suits who currently, solely and depressingly solemn, dominate the realms of power.
 Because the moral superiority which naturally follows their adamantine feelings of righteousness, have demonstrated again and again in history to bring nothing but destruction and misery.

 The only way out of the maddening rat-race is to become a jester ourselves.
-As an individual we can’t change our current, completely rigid systems or the inhuman and alienating behemoths that our governments and businesses have become.
+As an individual we can’t change our current, rigid systems or the inhuman and alienating behemoths that our governments and businesses have become.
 Yet the powers that be are scared stiff if too many of us awaken to ‘jesterhood’ and actually become reasonable, wise, and human in our outlook and approach to life.
-When we begin to combine our intellectual knowledge with real life experiences, we can gain the wisdom we need to actually learn to trust ourselves.
+When we begin, therefore, to combine our intellectual knowledge with real life experiences, we can gain the wisdom we need to re-learn to trust ourselves.
 And that inevitably means we do not need the guidance of others anymore to live a fulfilling and meaningful life.

 Every sane person knows that a population able to trust itself actually leads to a human way of life.
 Unfortunately, most of us are raised far from sane – and I grew up to be one.
-Yet the sincere effort in learning to see the world from the jester’s perspective is responsible for insights I would not have thought possible.
-Insights through which deep fears are overcome, enabling peace in mind and body, and bringing the confidence to leave everything behind and move to China to start learning Tai Chi.
+Yet the sincere effort in learning to see the world from the jester’s perspective - i.e. as it is - is responsible for insights I would not have thought possible.
+Insights through which deep fears are overcome, creating balance in mind and body, and providing the confidence to leave my known world in The Netherlands behind to learn Tai Chi in China.

 Jolly greetings,